-- Foundation and ASCF branding. - Increased awareness by target stakeholders and beneficiaries, and potential supporting parties.
+Increased awareness by target stakeholders and beneficiaries, and potential supporting parties.

-- Strong Foundation and ASCF brand. - Broad public awareness of the Foundation, the ASCF and the importance of wild Atlantic salmon conservation, restoration and protection. - Increased numbers of volunteer organizations/individuals engaged in salmon conservation, restoration and protection. - Enhanced organizational collaboration and cooperation. - Increased private support to the Foundation's salmon conservation program
+- · Strong Foundation and ASEF brand. - Broad public awareness of the Foundation and the importance of wild Atlantic salmon conservation, restoration and protection. - Increased numbers of volunteer organizations/individuals engaged in salmon conservation, restoration and protection. - Enhanced organizational collaboration and cooperation. - Increased government and private support to the Foundation's salmon conservation program.

-2009 Business Plan Review
+2010 Business Plan Review

-The Foundation has been successful to-date in attaining its five stated objectives for 2009.
-These will be reported on in detail in the 2009 Annual Report.
+The Foundation has been successful through 2010 in working toward attainment of the four objectives stated in the 2010 Business Plan.
+These will be reported in detail in the 2010 Annual Report.